Rishthegreat/Notes/MachineLearning/Deep Learning/Convolutional Neural Networks.md

 		- ![[Pasted image 20220803182134.png]]
 	- A ReLU Layer is applying the rectfier function to the pixels in the feature map.
 This gets rid of all the negative values and increases non-linearity

+- Max Pooling
+	- The neural network should be able to find features even if they are distorted.
+Eg - A cheetah looking in a different direc